SAP-samples/cloud-btp-cli-api-codejam/exercises/06-core-services-api-creds/README.md

 Now you can request the token.
 It's essentially an HTTP request to an OAuth 2.0 endpoint with parameters supplying the grant type, username and password details, and authentication in the form of the `clientid` and `clientsecret` values above.

-There's a script called [generate-password-grant-type](generate-password-grant-type) in this directory that you can run, and at the heart is this `curl` invocation, which gives you an idea of what's going to happen:
+In this directory, there's a link to a script called [generate-password-grant-type](../../scripts/generate-password-grant-type) that you can run, and at the heart is this `curl` invocation, which gives you an idea of what's going to happen:

 ```bash
 curl \